 Danny snorted.
-"Like death," he said.
-"Some doctor you are."
+"Like death.
+Some doctor you are."

-Maya ignored the dust that rose into the air when she sat down, glancing through the heavy links of the chain to see the pale skin of his shoulder beneath it as she pulled out her notepad.
+She glanced through the heavy links of the chain as she pulled out her notepad.
 "How's the shoulder?"

 "It hurts."
-He paused, and she saw his face soften, his eyes plead silently as he weighed his next words.
+He paused, and his face softened, his eyes pleading silently as he weighed his next words.
 "Can you wrap it or something?
-It's getting rubbed raw-."
+It's getting rubbed raw-"

-"No." Katie's voice surprised Maya; for a second, she'd forgotten the other woman was in the room.
+"No," Katie said.
 "It's a ploy to take off the restraints."